 U.S. Navy orders high-energy laser weapons for shipboard use

 BOTHELL, Wash.
-Lockheed Martin has won a contract from the U.S. Navy for an initial $150 million contract -- with options worth up to $942.8 million -- for the development, manufacture, and delivery of two high-power laser weapon systems that will incorporate including intelligence, surveillance, and reconnaissance (ISR) and counter-unmanned aerial system (counter-UAS) capabilities.
+Lockheed Martin won a U.S. Navy contract valued initially at $150 million -- with options worth up to $942.8 million -- for the development, manufacture, and delivery of two high-power laser weapon systems that will integrate intelligence, surveillance, and reconnaissance (ISR) and counter-unmanned aerial system (counter-UAS) capabilities.

 With the Lockheed Martin High Energy Laser and Integrated Optical-dazzler with Surveillance (HELIOS) system, say company documents, the Navy will take a major step forward in its goal to field laser weapon systems aboard surface ships.

 Lockheed Martin officials describe HELIOS as the combination of three key capabilities, brought together for the first time in one weapon system: First, a high-energy fiber laser designed to counter UASs and small boats.
 The cooling system will be designed for maximum adaptability aboard ships.

 HELIOS will also carry a long-range ISR capability, which will be one part of an integrated weapon system aimed at providing decision-makers with maximum access to information; data gleaned from HELIOS will be available on the Lockheed Martin-led Aegis Combat System.